 All of Julissa’s one-to-one work is personally tailored with specific strategies to suit your particular goals and target audience.
 There is ‘homework’ for you to complete and extra support provided around the sessions.

-You can find out more about what is included in the packages at the Developing Brand You page, and our additional support options on our Personal Marketing Support Services page.
+You can find out more about what is included in the packages at the Developing Brand You page, and our additional support options working with our team on our Personal Marketing Support Services page.

 Finally, a warning about pricing of personal brand services – if you are serious about your personal brand goals, do not choose a provider who is charging less than $1000 for a tailored service working one-to-one with you.
 They are likely lacking any real expertise in this space and may provide flawed advice because they don’t really understand the landscape.
 Just because they use words like ‘leadership branding’ doesn’t necessarily mean they know what leaders require in the contexts they work in!